bitcoin-core/bitcoincore.org/_posts/en/posts/2015-12-23-capacity-increases-faq.md

 However, blocks are not expected to consist entirely of witness data, so blocks near 4 MB in size would be unlikely.

 According to some [calculations][] performed by Anthony Towns, a block filled with standard single-signature P2PKH transactions would be about 1.6 MB and a block filled with 2-of-2 multisignature transactions would be about 2.0 MB.
+It is further likely that future scaling improvements, such as Lightning, may slightly improve the ratio such that filled blocks become larger than 2 MB.

 [current proposal]: https://youtu.be/fst1IK_mrng?t=2234
 [calculations]: http://lists.linuxfoundation.org/pipermail/bitcoin-dev/2015-December/011869.html